lenawonder/keynote-controller/README.md

 In Keynote, export to HTML.
 Copy the Keynote files (assets/ directory and index.html file) to the public/ directory (leave the js/ directory in there at all times).

 To update your presentation, remove the assets/ directory and index.html file from public/ and export to HTML again in Keynote.
+Add your newly exported files to public/

 Run with